David Keith (physicist)

 David W. Keith is a professor in the Department of the Geophysical Sciences at the University of Chicago.
 He joined the University of Chicago in April 2023.
 Keith previously served as the Gordon McKay Professor of Applied Physics for Harvard University's Paulson School of Engineering and Applied Sciences (SEAS) and professor of public policy for the Harvard Kennedy School at Harvard University.

 Early contributions include development of the first atom interferometer (considered a major breakthrough in atomic physics) and a Fourier-transform spectrometer used by NASA to measure atmospheric temperature and radiation transfer from space.

-A specialist on energy technology, climate science, and related public policy, and a pioneer in carbon capture and storage, Keith is a founder and board member of Carbon Engineering.
+A specialist on energy technology, climate science, and related public policy, and a pioneer in carbon capture and storage, Keith was a founder and board member of Carbon Engineering, it was sold to Occidental in 2023, at which point he was not a board member and had 4% ownership of the company.

 Keith's research spans multiple fields, including climate-related technology assessment and policy analysis, technology development, atmospheric sciences, and physics.

 He strongly advocates for research into geoengineering approaches for addressing climate change, including both carbon cycle engineering and solar radiation management approaches.
 He emphasizes that their scientific, environmental, geopolitical, social, psychological and ethical implications all need to be carefully examined and understood, before there can be a meaningful consideration of their possible use.